Celebrating 30 years of helping you give wisely

 Please see the Our Process page for more information about other adjustments CharityWatch analysts make to a charity's reported financial figures during our evaluations.

-According to The Intrepid Fallen Heroes Fund (IFHF) audit of April 30, 2020 (Note 10, Commitments):
+According to The Intrepid Fallen Heroes Fund (IFHF) audit of April 30, 2024 (Note 6, Transactions with Intrepid Museum Foundation (the "Museum")):

-According to The Intrepid Fallen Heroes Fund (IFHF) audit of April 30, 2020 (Note 8, Related Party Transactions):
+According to The Intrepid Fallen Heroes Fund (IFHF) audit of April 30, 2024 (Note 8, Related Party Transactions):

-According to The Intrepid Fallen Heroes Fund (IFHF) audit of April 30, 2020 (Note 12, Subsequent Events):
+According to The Intrepid Fallen Heroes Fund (IFHF) audit of April 30, 2024 (Note 10, Commitments):

-Regarding nonfixed payments to officers, directors, trustees, key employees and highest compensated employees (Schedule J, Part I, Line 7):
+Regarding non-fixed payments to officers, directors, trustees, key employees and highest compensated employees (Schedule J, Part I, Line 7):